YotpoLtd/magento2-module-yotpo-reviews/README.md

 ## Support
 ### Architects
-For support or questions regarding your the development of your extension, like best practices or approval guidelines, you may contact your assigned architects directly at {{ext-repo-name}}@magento.com.
+For support or questions regarding your the development of your extension, like best practices or approval guidelines, you may contact your assigned architects directly at **{ext-repo-name}@magento.com**.

 ### Platform
-If you experience any issues with BESS itself, please reach out to Magento's DevOps Team at `dl-magento-devops@magento.com` with a description of your issue and accompanying build logs, if applicable.
+If you experience any issues with BESS itself, please reach out to Magento's DevOps Team at [BESS Support team](mailto:bess-support@magento.com) with a description of your issue and accompanying build logs, if applicable.